devmuhammadasad/BMICalculator/README.md

-BMI (Body Mass Index) Calculating App, followed tutorial to create this app
+BMI (Body Mass Index) Calculating App, followed tutorial to create this app.
+Used MVC design pattern to decrease complexity.
+Used Segues to activate result screen.

 ![1-removebg-preview](https://user-images.githubusercontent.com/104306074/178061297-71dc55fe-c342-4edc-8a30-2757d1e5b8a4.png)